emerge-lang/compiler/roadmap.md

          test the implementation.
     4. deal with the wrapper mutability problem: do types need to be generic on mutability?
     5. add `sealed` interfaces as in Kotlin
-24. get rid of BuiltinBaseType: declare all builtins in emerge source.
-Unit, Any, Int, ...
+24. move intrinsic types 100% into emerge source.
+Both frontend and backend should have the necessary toolset now to still hook in and handle them correctly
 25. implement weak references
 26. extend InvocationExpression
     1. ~~handle constructors~~
     2. when checking `objRef.method()` error if `method` is a property
       (will be implemented with function types later on)
 27. error handling
+    1. this is going to touch the runtime significantly.
+Use this opportunity to
+       1. find out what all the gnu gcc runtime libs do, which and why they're needed
+       2. bundle the ones for x86_64 into the compiler, so they're available wherever the compiler can run
+       3. implement some method for using an LLVM installation on windows, so windows -> linux cross-compilation is possible
-    1. `throw` statement
+    2. `throw` statement
-    2. `Throwable` for everything that can be thrown, `Exception : Throwable` for recoverable errors, `Error : Throwable` for unrecoverable errors. `Error` cannot be `catch`ed
+    3. `Throwable` for everything that can be thrown, `Exception : Throwable` for recoverable errors, `Error : Throwable` for unrecoverable errors. `Error` cannot be `catch`ed
-    3. `Exception`s are checked - must be declared on the signature.
+    4. `Exception`s are checked - must be declared on the signature.
 Errors can be omitted.
 This removes the need for a `nothrow` modifier
-    4. try+catch+finally
+    5. try+catch+finally
 28. Index operator `obj[index]` to `operator fun get(index)` and `operator fun set(index)`
     1. index access can always throw IndexOutOfBounds; work out a nothrow alternative.
 Maybe `.safeGet(index)` returning `Either`?
 29. limit c-interface to standard library